At the low end of the spectrum are the value cleaners.

 That leaves the ordinary cleaners who are figuratively and literally “stuck in the middle” (between the value cleaners and the extraordinary cleaners).

-Just like Kmart, Sears, Macy’s and JC Penney, ordinary cleaners have no idea who their customers are, what their needs are and how to serve them.
+Just like Kmart and Sears and even Macy's and J.C.
+Penney, ordinary cleaners have no idea who their customers are, what their needs are and how to serve them.

 All they know is that they must somehow survive and, in order to survive, they must become “all things to all people”.